Me-Protocol/rusty-protocol-v0.1/README.md

 The Bounty contract plays a vital role in the Me Protocol ecosystem by facilitating the transparent distribution of rewards to users.
 As users complete specific tasks, the Bounty contract records and manages these rewards, ensuring a seamless process for the entire ecosystem.

 For more comprehensive information on the Bounty contract and its functionalities, please refer to the official documentation or MY AI, Inc.'s educational materials.

+# Payment Contract Documentation

+## Introduction

+The Payment contract serves as a fundamental component of the Me Protocol, offering a range of features and functions aimed at facilitating transactions between brands and other users.
+The core functionality of the Payment contract includes:

+1. **Brand Deposits:** Enabling brands to deposit and acquire shares in the Payment contract.
+2. **Payment for Services:** Allowing brands to use their deposited shares to pay for various services within the Me Protocol.
+3. **Withdrawals:** Brands can withdraw their shares from the Payment contract, providing a flexible approach to managing their holdings.
+4. **Admin Withdrawals:** Admins have the capability to withdraw payments for services rendered within the Me Protocol.

+## Payment Flow

+The Payment contract implements a set of methods to manage these functionalities:

+1. **Brand Deposit of Me Tokens**
+   - **brand_deposit_me**: This function facilitates the deposit of Me tokens into the Payment contract, allowing brands to acquire shares.

+2. **Brand Payment for Services**
+   - **brand_service_payment**: Brands can use this function to pay for services with their Me token shares.

+3. **Brand Withdrawal of Me Tokens**
+   - **brand_withdraw_me**: Brands can withdraw Me tokens from the contract after successful transactions or service payments.

+4. **Retrieving Brand Me Token Balance**
+   - **brand_me_balance**: This function provides the current Me token balance of a brand within the Payment contract.

+5. **Protocol Withdrawal of Me Tokens**
+   - **protocol_withdraw_me**: Admins or protocol-level users can withdraw Me tokens from the Payment contract.

+6. **Retrieving Protocol Me Token Balance**
+   - **protocol_me_balance**: This function returns the current Me token balance at the protocol level.

+7. **Setting Up Payment Contract**
+   - **set_up_payment**: Admins can configure the Me token contract for the Payment contract.

+8. **Retrieving Me Token Address**
+   - **get_me_id**: This function allows users to retrieve the address of the Me token contract.

+## Conclusion

+The Payment contract is a crucial element of the Me Protocol, serving as the gateway for brands to engage in transactions and payments.
+Brands can deposit, use, and withdraw their Me token shares, while administrators can manage payments for services.
+The Payment contract plays a pivotal role in ensuring a smooth and secure payment process within the Me Protocol ecosystem.

+For detailed information on the Payment contract and its functions, refer to the official documentation or educational materials provided by MY AI, Inc.

+# Oracle Contract Documentation

+## Introduction

+The Oracle contract is a critical component of the Me Protocol, dedicated to a singular function that plays a vital role in ensuring smooth cross-pool interactions.
+This function is designed to obtain the equivalent value of a reward token from one pool to another.
+Just like a conventional price oracle, the Oracle contract excels in calculating the corresponding amount of reward between two pools: Pool A and Pool B.

+## Oracle Functionality

+The Oracle contract implements a single function:

+1. **Determine Needed Reward B Given Reward A**
+   - **Function Name:** `determine_needed_reward_b_given_reward_a`
+   - **Parameters:**
+     - `reward_a`: The AccountId of the source pool (Pool A).
+     - `reward_b`: The AccountId of the destination pool (Pool B).
+     - `amount`: The specified amount in Me tokens.
+   - **Return Type:** A `u128` value representing the required amount of the target reward token (Reward B).
+   - **Error Handling:** The function returns a `Result` that includes the calculated amount or an error if the operation encounters any issues.

+## Conclusion

+The Oracle contract serves as a crucial bridge for Me Protocol users, enabling them to seamlessly determine the equivalent value of reward tokens when moving assets between different pools.
+The Oracle function, `determine_needed_reward_b_given_reward_a`, ensures efficient and accurate conversions, making it an essential tool for users operating within the Me Protocol ecosystem.

+For comprehensive information regarding the Oracle contract and its function, please refer to the official documentation or educational resources provided by MY AI, Inc.